List of Prince Edward Island senators: Historical

 1 Senators are appointed to represent Prince Edward Island.
 Each senator may choose to designate a geographic area within Prince Edward Island as his or her division.

-2 Senators are appointed by the Governor-General of Canada on the recommendation of the prime minister.
+2 Senators are appointed by the governor general on the recommendation of the prime minister.

 Maritimes regional senators

 Senators listed were appointed to represent the Maritimes under section 26 of the Constitution Act.
 This clause has only been used once before to appoint two extra senators to represent four regional Senate divisions: Ontario, Quebec, the Maritimes and the Western Provinces.

 As vacancies open up among the normal members of the Senate, they are automatically filled by the regional senators.
 Regional senators may also designate themselves to a senate division in any province of their choosing in their region.